 In the latter quarter of the twentieth century, many adoptees and first relatives joined together to form adoption reunion groups.
 Individual members, who have become adept at searching for missing unidentified members of the adoption community, provide assistance and support for others as they begin their search.
 Some therapists and psychiatrists have come to realize that adoption affects individuals in a variety of primarily negative ways.

-Legislative change has occurred in many western countries over the last fifteen years.
-In Canada, British Columbia, Newfoundland, Nunavut and the Northwest Territories all have laws which allow adult adoptees and their first parents to access identifying information on family members lost through adoption.
+Legislative change occurred in many western countries starting in the late 1990s.
+In Canada, most provinces and territories now have laws which allow adult adoptees and their first parents to access identifying information on family members lost through adoption.
 Other countries such as Israel, the United Kingdom, the Netherlands, Finland, New Zealand and some Australian states have recognized that adoptees have a right to this information and opened their records accordingly.